All right, the “day in the life” is almost perfect. One caregiver was a little late, there was an incontinence incident. But what if…

 Cell phone distractions are one of the main reasons for complaints in the home care industry.
 That is why we have a very simple and effective policy: direct-care workers may keep their cell phones on the service site, but not on them.
 If you see or suspect an aide is neglecting his/her duties, you should inform the Assisting Hands office immediately.

-Distraction can expose a client to unnecessary risks, and texting, playing on social media or pursuing personal activities unrelated to the job at hand may lead to an employee’s termination.
+Distraction can expose a client to avoidable risks, and texting, playing on social media or pursuing personal activities unrelated to the job at hand may lead to an employee’s termination.

 We have a “one-complaint policy”.
-Employees are entitled to one trivial complaint by clients per year (that is, they are not significant or safety-related errors), such as about texting or not performing housekeeping tasks as stipulated in the client’s plan of care.
+Employees are entitled to one trivial complaint by clients per year (that is, it is not egregious neglect nor a safety-related error), such as about texting or not performing housekeeping tasks as stipulated in the client’s plan of care.
 Should a second complaint take place, the employee may be disciplined, and his/her employment may be terminated.
 All client complaints are documented and investigated.

 … a caregiver is late, I leave home before she arrives, and she tries to clock in from the road?

 That’s impossible.
 Caregivers must call to clock in when they arrive at the client’s home.
 Our management system only allows a caregiver to clock in from the client’s home number registered in our files.
 Additionally, if a clock-in is ten minutes late, the client’s care coordinator will call the caregiver and take corrective actions if necessary.

 An employee may be disciplined if they know that a delay is inevitable and they fail to inform the agency.
-For instance, if an aide will be late due to a traffic jam, and we only learn about it when our management system flags that there has been no clock-in, disciplinary actions may happen.
+For instance, if an aide will be late due to a traffic jam, and we only learn about it when our management system flags that there has been no clock-in, disciplinary actions will take place.

 … we learn that dad has given a caregiver he likes an expensive gift?

 This is a delicate question that requires proper investigation.
 To prevent elder abuse, we have a zero-gift policy.